waab76/Graylog-Home-Lab/veilid-server_processing/README.md

 The rules in this stage parse various Veilid logs.
 All of the rules attempt to set `vendor_event_category` and `vendor_event_action` fields based on my best guess as to what the logs are saying about what's going on inside of Veilid.
 Some of the rules parse out additional fields (like `remote_ip`, `remote_port`, `veilid_key`, `veilid_subkey`, etc.) depending on what's in the logs.

 If you want to add parsing rules for other log types that I haven't covered yet, you should add them to this stage.

+### Veilid Dashboard

+The dashboard currently has an Overview tab and an Experimental tab.

+The Overview tab provides a summary view of the most common `vendor_event_category`-`vendor_event_action` pairs as well as a bar graph showing how those pairs break down by host.
+It also has a message table showing the most recent Veilid log messages.

+The Experimental tab is where I'm playing with new visualizations trying to pull interesting stuff out of the log data.

+### Saved Searches

+On the Search page, there are `Save`, `Load`, and `Share` buttons to the right of the search bar.
+You can use the `Load` button to load a saved search.

+The `Veilid Events` search will give you all the Veilid logs for the last 30 minutes.

+The `Veilid Unparsed` search will give you all the Veilid logs from the last 4 hours which don't have a `vendor_event_category` field, meaning they aren't being parsed by any of my existing pipeline rules.
+This is how I find logs to write new rules for.

 ## Setup